Should I Pay Off My Debt or Start Saving?

 You profit £3,500 each year because of that good debt.

-There’s a whole bunch of other shit that goes into it, so that’s a slightly dumb example, but it illustrates the point.
+There’s a whole bunch of other stuff that goes into it, so that’s a slightly dumb example, but it illustrates the point.

 Bad debt are credit cards or your car loan.
 You take a £20k loan out to buy a car, it costs you money each month and you don’t get any payment back.